 This is a significant factor in determining your relationship satisfaction and sense of acceptance and value with yourself and in your relationships.

 Dr. John Gottman and his team have pioneered the scientific research of couples, marriage, and relationship in the last twenty years.
 Most of us know that healthy communication is a fundamental part of healthy relationships.
 Dr. Gottman’s research has taught us HOW we connect with our partners, coworkers, friends, and family is primary to WHAT we are connecting about.

-What this means is that it is less important what we are talk about in our relationships (deep dark feelings, intense long conversations, profound topics of great importance, etc.) and more important how we communicate in what might seem the most mundane places of our lives.
+What this means is that it is less important what we are talking about in our relationships (deep dark feelings, intense long conversations, profound topics of great importance, etc.) and more important how we communicate in what might seem the most mundane places of our lives.

 In their research of couples, the Gottman Institute discovered that when a person more often TURNED TOWARD their partner in response to an offer to connect the couples experienced a greater sense of satisfaction, happiness, and security.
 The more that partners turned away from or against their partner, the higher levels of dissatisfaction or higher degrees of negative feelings in the relationship.

 Now apply it to your relationships at home, work, school, and just life in general.